brownby/HazeL/README.md

 YYMMDD_HHMMSS_meta.txt
 ```

-Every 2.5 seconds, particulate matter data are collected from teh dust sensor and saved in the `data` file.
+Every 2.5 seconds, particulate matter data are collected from the dust sensor and saved in the `data` file.
 For the list of data that are collected and saved, see the [HM3301 dust sensor section](#hm3301-dust-sensor) below.

 Every 10 seconds, a line of metadata is stored in the `meta` file.

-Data are stored in a file called `data.txt` (HazeL will create this file on the SD card if it doesn't already exist, otherwise it will just begin appending data).
-Particulate matter data are collected from the dust sensor every 2.5 seconds and saved to the SD card (see below for more information on the exact data returned).
-As data are saved to the SD card, they are also sent over USB, providing the option for capturing or displaying a live data stream (see [scripts](scripts) for more info).
-PM1.0, PM2.5, and PM10.0 concentrations are displayed on the OLED display every time data are saved.

-Every 10 seconds, a line of metadata (beginning with a `#`) is stored, including an ISO8601 UTC timestamp, latitude, longitude, altitude, temperature in degrees C, and pressure in pascals.
-To save energy, the GPS is put to sleep in between GPS reads.
+One line of metadata includes: ISO8601 UTC timestamp, latitude, longitude, altitude, temperature in degrees C, and pressure in pascals.
+If the RTC is being used for timestamps (i.e. if `Manual` was selected), the lat, long, and alt entries will be empty.
+The RTC will sometimes also be used if you selected `Auto (GPS)`, in cases where a given GPS read takes longer than 5 seconds.

-Every line (data and metadata) begins with the number of ms elapsed since the HazeL was turned on.
+Every line (in both the `data` and `meta` files) begins with the number of ms elapsed since data collection began, to allow for syncing the two files while processing data.

+As data are being saved the SD card, they are also being sent over USB to allow for capturing a livestream of data.
+Livestreamed metadata lines begin with a `#` to differentiate them from data.

 **Note:** Depending on the strength of GPS signals, the first GPS read may take a few minutes, during which time the OLED will read:
 ```